anetobradley/energy_flex/01-ActivityModel/README.md

 In principle, the necessary information are:

 * Geographic information
-* Economic activity
+* Socio-economic information
-* Indices of deprivation
-* Household type
+* Household information
-* Tenure
-* Accommodation type
-* Accommodation energy efficiency information
+* Accommodation information
-* Time use
+* Time use information

+### Phase 2

+> In **Phase 2** the data is used to model a synthetic representation of all individuals in a study area.
+The model will be built on the SPENSER (a spatial MSM for Great Britain) framework.
+The synthetic individuals will be imbued with socio-demographic characteristics and, importantly, information about how they spend their time during a ‘normal’ day.